Reptiles of Hong Kong

 Three-banded Box Turtle (Cuora trifasciata)

-The Three-banded Box Turtle is listed as Critically Endangered in the China Red Data Book and IUCN Red List 2000.
+The Three-banded Box Turtle is listed as Critically Endangered in the IUCN Red List of Threatened Species.
 Illegal hunting of this species for the food market and pet trade have drastically reduced the number of individuals in the wild.
-Today this species is only thinly distributed throughout Hong Kong .
+Today this species is very rare in Hong Kong.

 Green Turtle (Chelonia mydas)

-The Green Turtle is widely distributed throughout the world's temperate and tropical seas.
+The Green Turtle is widely distributed throughout the world's temperate and tropical seas, and is currently listed as Endangered in the IUCN Red List of Threatened Species.
 It is occasionally seen in the southern and eastern Hong Kong waters.
-Sham Wan on Lamma Island is the only site in Hong Kong where a small population of Green Turtles still nests regularly.
+Sham Wan on Lamma Island is known to be a nesting site for a small population of Green Turtles.

 Bogadek's Burrowing Lizard (Dibamus bogadeki)